samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 }
 ```

 With respect to the previous version, this code imports the `@State()` decorator and apply it to the newly introduced `starList` property.
 This property is an array of objects and represents the component state that will contain the JSX description of the stars to display.
-Consequently, the `createStarList()` method has been modified so that is assigns the resulting array to the state property.
+Consequently, the `createStarList()` method has been modified so that is assigned the resulting array to the state property.
 Finally, the `starList` property is used inside the JSX expression returned by the `render()` method.

 > **Note**: Stencil watches state and props for changes in order to run the `render()` method.
-However it actually compares references for changes, so a change in data inside an array or to an object's property doesn't cause a re-rendering of the component.
+However, it actually compares references for changes, so a change in data inside an array or to an object's property doesn't cause a re-rendering of the component.
 You need to assign a new array or object to the state.

 ## Handling Events with Stencil

-Once we added support for state management, let's make the user to interact with our component.
+Once we added support for state management, let's make the user interact with our component.
 For this purpose, you need to capture mouse events in order to create the visual effect described above and to allow the user to assign a new rating value.
 You can handle the needed mouse event by adding to the component some new code, as shown in the following:

 ```typescript
 import  { Component, Prop, State } from  '@stencil/core';